elliotherriman/calico/documentation/ink guide.md

 <summary><b>Using comments</b></summary>
 <br>

 Any line that starts appears after `//` won't be shown to the player.
+Unlike tags, comments are automatically removed by the compiler, and won't show up in your exported `.json` file.

 ```
 // here's some text that won't show up